Finding employment, whether in your home country or elsewhere, can be a challenge.

 It’s always a good idea to get an idea of what your target city or country is all about before you move there or try to find a job.
 What sectors are the most vibrant, the best performing?

-France has a thriving economic sector and Paris in particular has one of the highest GDPs in the world.
+France has a thriving economic sector and Paris, in particular, has one of the highest GDPs in the world.
 France’s major industries include shipbuilding, telecommunications, civil engineering, textiles and automobile production.

 According to Wikipedia, “France experienced stagnant growth between 2012 and 2014, with the economy expanding by 0.8% in 2013 and 0.2% in 2014, though growth picked up in 2015 with a growth of 1.2% and a forecasted growth of 1.5% for 2016, and 1.7% for 2017.”

 For 2015, France ranked 4th in the Fortune Global 500, with over 30 of the biggest companies in the world.
-AXA, Air France and L’Oréal are among the largest (if not the largest) companies in their field.
+AXA, Air France, and L’Oréal are among the largest (if not the largest) companies in their field.

-Also for 2015, growth was found in many sectors, including IT, banking, research and development.
+Also for 2015, growth was found in many sectors, including IT, banking, research, and development.

 According to a source, “the major industries in France are aerospace, motor industry, pharmaceutical, industrial machinery, metallurgy, electronics, textiles, food and drink, and tourism.
 According to a report by Hays, in 2015 engineering, research and development (R&D), IT and banking were the sectors exhibiting the most employment growth.
-Around three-quarters of the population are employed in services.”
+Around three-quarters of the population is employed in services.”

 If you have management skills, there is demand in sales, construction, engineering, business marketing, industrial sectors, IT, to name a few areas for consideration.
 These skills seem to be particularly needed outside of major French cities, too, so you don’t have to limit yourself to job-hunting in Paris, for example.